Security - Settings

 Code Integrity Check - Settings

-Monitors your game's assemblies at runtime and automatically terminates if tampering is detected.
-Calculates SHA256 hashes of assemblies during build and verifies them when the game starts.
-Provides the strongest protection against code modification attacks.
+Monitors your game's assemblies at runtime and automatically terminates the application if tampering is detected.
+SHA256 hashes of the assemblies are calculated during the build and verified when the game starts.
+This provides the strongest protection against code modification attacks.

 Figure 5 - Check for tampering with micro checks at runtime.